svecosystem/formsnap/sites/docs/content/components/control.md

 	import { Callout } from '$lib/components'
 </script>

-In the context of a form, a **_control_** refers to any interactive element such as an input field, select dropdown, or button.
+In the context of a form, a **_control_** refers to any interactive element such as an input field, a select dropdown, or a button.
 This includes custom components like select dropdowns or checkboxes that function as buttons but still serve as form inputs, typically activated by clicking on a label or pressing a key.

 Each control and its label should be wrapped in its own `Control` component.
 This is important for accessibility, as it ensures that the label is associated with the control, and that the label is announced to screen readers when the control receives focus.